Bea Boccalandro, purpose/CSR/ESG expert

 Bea has been published in Harvard Business Review, The Boston Globe and other major publications.
 Furthermore, Forbes, FOX TV and the TEDx stage are among the media outlets who have featured her work.

 As founder and president of the global purpose/CSR/ESG advisory firm, VeraWorks, Bea has worked with Aetna, Bank of America, Disney, Eventbrite, FedEx, HP, John Hancock, IBM, Levi’s, PwC, TOMS Shoes, Toyota, Western Digital and dozens of other companies.

-Bea also has 15 years of experience teaching corporate social purpose and corporate social responsibility (CSR) at Georgetown University, Boston College and the University of Nevada, Las Vegas.
+Bea also has over 15 years of experience teaching corporate purpose and CSR at Georgetown University, Boston College and the University of Nevada, Las Vegas.
 Over 80% of student evaluations have rated her teaching a perfect 5 out of 5.
-Furthermore, her speeches across more than 50 countries have inspired tens of thousands of people to make their work more meaningful.
+Furthermore, her speeches delivered across dozens of countries, in both English and Spanish, have inspired tens of thousands of people.
 She was born in Caracas, Venezuela, but today lives with her husband in San Clemente, California, where she’s a proud Rotarian and comically bad surfer.